 What do we commit to?
-Lead PL1- We will implement a range of initiatives to Head of Streetscene maintain a clean, safe, attractive and environmentally friendly borough.
-This will include a focus on reducing dog fouling.
+Lead PL1- We will implement a range of initiatives to Head of Streetscene maintain a clean, safe, attractive, and environmentally friendly borough.
+This will include community engagement, enforcement and cleansing in 'hotspot' areas.
 Executive Member for Community and Environmental Services PL2- We will improve the management and condition of rented accommodation.
-Head of Housing and Development Control Executive Member for Housing PL3- We will work with partners to improve quality and choice in the borough's housing stock.
-Chief Operating Officer Executive Member for Housing PL4- We will implement our 2015-25 Green Space Strategy.
-Head of Green Spaces and Amenities Executive Member for Health and Wellbeing PL5- We will prepare and deliver a new Climate Head of Housing and Development Emergency Strategy.
-Executive Member for Resources and Performance Management PL6- We will invest in our heritage assets for the benefit of this, and future, generations.
+Head of Housing and Development Control Executive Member for Housing PL3- We will work with partners to improve quality and Chief Operating Officer choice in the borough's housing stock, and reduce the blight of empty properties Executive Member for Housing PL4- We will implement our 2015-25 Green Space Strategy.
+Head of Green Spaces and Amenities Executive Member for Health and Wellbeing PL5- We will implement our Climate Change Strategy.
+Chief Operating Officer Executive Member for Resources and Performance Management PL6- We will invest in our heritage assets for the benefit of this, and future, generations.
 Head of Finance and Property Management Executive Member for Resources and Performance Management